Local Court of the Northern Territory

 The Local Court of the Northern Territory is one of two levels of court in the Northern Territory of Australia.
 It has jurisdiction in civil disputes up to A$250,000, and in criminal cases in the trial of summary offences, and also deals with preliminary matters for indictable offences which are then heard by the Supreme Court of the Northern Territory.
-There are local courts held in Darwin, Northern Territory, Alice Springs, Katherine, Tennant Creek, and some "bush courts" in remote locations.
+There are local courts held in Darwin, Alice Springs, Katherine, Tennant Creek, and some "bush courts" in remote locations.

 History

 The current court was established in 2016; however it is a continuation of the former Local Court and the Court of Summary Jurisdiction.
 The local court was first established under the Local Courts Ordinance 1941 (NT) and re-established in 1989 under the Local Court Act 1989 (NT).
 The Court of Summary Jurisdiction was established under the Justices Act (NT).
 All cases that were pending in the former courts became proceedings in the newly established Local Court.

 The magistrates court was the generic name given to the first tier in the Northern Territorian court system, usually constituted by a stipendiary magistrate.
 There was no actual magistrates court, and the reference to the court is usually a reference to the building.
 The Chief Magistrate, Deputy Chief Magistrates and other magistrates were appointed by the Administrator of the Northern Territory under the Magistrates Act (NT).
 Magistrates were called a stipendiary magistrate because they were paid a stipend or salary for performing their duties.
 The court could, in particular circumstances, also be constituted by one or two justices of the peace, however they were honorary appointments and they are not paid for their services.